Turing-Online-Safety-Codebase/cheap_learning/README.md

 The `bash` script calls [`src/prompt_engineering.py`](https://github.com/Turing-Online-Safety-Codebase/cheap_learning/tree/main/src/prompt_engineering.py).

-We use three different prompts:
+We use three different prompts for each of the two datasets:

+For IMDB movie review sentiment:
 - "Is this text negative?"
 - "Does this text contain negative sentiment?"
 - "It was?
 Negative or not negative?"

+For Wikipedia Detox:
+- "Is this text abusive?",
+- "Does this text contain abuse?"
+- "It was?
+Abusive or Not Abusive"

 We train two models:
 - DistilBERT